forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**12**</sup> And he answered and told them, Elias verily cometh first, and restoreth all things; and how it is written of the Son of man, that he must suffer many things, and be set at nought.
 > <sup>**13**</sup> But I say unto you, That **Elias is indeed come**, and they have done unto him whatsoever they listed, as it is written of him.

+As John was not accepted by religious authorities, so will not 144k.
 ## Jesus Questions Religious Leaders About John

 > [!bible] [Matthew 21:23-27 - KJV](https://www.biblegateway.com/passage/?search=Matthew+21:23-27&version=kjv)